The

 • Freshly ground pepper

-• 1 teaspoon of red pepper flakes — optional
+• Optional 1 teaspoon of red pepper flakes

 Directions:

-Pizza for the Whole Family at Giordano’s
+Italian Food for the Whole Family From Giordano’s